Learn how to make a sock gnome with just a few simple supplies. Get tips, fun examples, and make your own gnome in just 20 minutes.

 Suggestions for Gnome Noses

 As with any creative, you may use whatever you’d like for your gnome nose.
-My preferred option is usually a polymer clay nose made from this color clay or wooden beads or rounds (these are like wooden beads without the holes).
+My preferred option is usually a polymer clay nose made from a nude-colored clay or wooden beads and rounds.
+You can get them from my gnome-making supplies list here.

 For most of my gnomes 6 to 12 inches tall, I form about a half-inch to one-inch clay nose or use the three-quarter wood bead or round.
 These tend to showcase the beard to hat transition well.